-In fall 2016, a total of 6,897 graduate students enrolled (excluding Law), up 97 students from 6,800 students in 2015.
-Enrollment in the College of Computing and Digital Media (the largest graduate college), Kellstadt Graduate School of Business, College of Science and Health, College of Communication, Music and Theatre increased in 2016.
-A total of 91 percent of all graduate students are master’s degree students, 7 percent are doctoral students, and 2 percent are in certificate programs or non-degree seeking.
+In fall 2018, a total of 7,136 graduate students enrolled (excluding Law), compared with 7,130 students in 2017.
+Enrollment in Kellstadt Graduate School of Business (the largest graduate college), College of Education, College of Science and Health and Theatre increased in 2017.
+A total of 90 percent of all graduate students are master’s degree students, 8 percent are doctoral students, and 2 percent are in certificate programs or non-degree seeking.

-Sixty-five percent are enrolled full time, taking eight or more credit hours per quarter, up from 60 percent in 2012.
-Full-time graduate enrollment varies by college.
-As in 2015, the colleges with primarily full-time graduate enrollment include Theatre (100 percent), College of Communication (80 percent), College of Science and Health (76 percent), College of Education (71 percent) and Kellstadt Graduate School of Business (67 percent).
-The largest proportion of part-time graduate enrollment is in SNL (81 percent).
+Sixty-seven percent are enrolled full time, taking eight or more credit hours per quarter, up from 61 percent in 2014.
+The majority of graduate students are enrolled full-time in all colleges, with the exception of SNL: Theatre (100 percent), College of Communication (82 percent), College of Science and Health (79 percent), College of Education (73 percent), Kellstadt Graduate School of Business (66 percent), Liberal Arts and Social Sciences (65 percent), and Music (58 percent).
+SNL is 19 percent.

 |College of Computing and Digital Media